sh123/antenna_analyzer_vna/README.md

 Introduction
 ------------
-Arudino based antenna VNA analyzer / plotter can be used to measure antenna SWR from 160m band up to 6m band.
+Arduino based antenna VNA analyzer / plotter can be used to measure antenna SWR from 160m band up to 6m band.

 Next peripherals are in use: